theoahfeldt/miking-jupyter/README.md

 `mi` bootstrap interpreter.
 It is focused on enabling a large amount of interoperability between MCore and Python.

+### Repository structure

+This section describes where to find the main source files of the repository and their purpose.

+- The actual kernel implementation can be found in [kernel.ml](src/kernel.ml).
+- [mpl_backend.py](src/mpl_backend.py) contains a `matplotlib` backend for displaying plots produced by `matplotlib` inline in Jupyter Notebooks.
+- [mcore-syntax/main.js](src/mcore-syntax/main.js) contains a Notebook extension
+  for MCore syntax highlighting.
+- The project is built and installed using the [make.sh](./make.sh) script.

 ### Jupyter basics

 [Jupyter](https://jupyter.org/) provides an ecosystem for writing, documenting